 The Serrano Pepper is similar to the jalapeño in appearance and flavor.
 However, it’s a little hotter with a SHU rating of 10,000-25,000.

-Serrano peppers would be a more obvious choice as a substitute for habaneros if it weren’t because they’re not as widely available as some options we’ve already looked at in this list.
+Serrano peppers would be a more obvious choice as a habanero alternative if it weren’t because they’re not as widely available as some options we’ve already looked at in this list.

 You can use them for hot sauces, curries, and other similar dishes.